 Ella Rickert informs the Office of Indian Affairs that she wishes to be transferred to a school in the Northwest until a position in South Dakota opens.

-Richard Henry Pratt provides a list of staff and the number of rooms assigned for their use at the Carlisle Indian School.
+Richard Henry Pratt provides a list of staff and the location and number of rooms assigned for their use at the Carlisle Indian School.

 Note: Gertrude Simmons later became known as Gertrude Simmons Bonnin and Zitkala-Sa.